FAQ

 What is physiotherapy?

 Physiotherapy aims to restore movement and function to those with physical limitations, pain, injury, illness or disease.
 This is achieved through a variety of techniques with a heavy emphasis on movement and exercise.
-You don't need to be injuried to visit a physiotherapy, we also do preventative and maitenance work as well as support for those wishing to start being active.
+You don't need to be injured to visit a physiotherapist, we also do preventative and maintenance work as well as support for those wishing to start being active.

 Physiotherapists have the protected right to provide diagnosis.